From the sophisticated capital of Tórshavn to the mysterious isle of Mykines, the Faroe Islands offer natural splendour in abundance.Read more...

 Other than the vast numbers of seabirds that are attracted to the Faroe Islands, visitors will notice a distinct lack of fauna.
 The islands have no indigenous mammals due to their isolated location in the middle of the North Atlantic and all animals currently found in the Faroes have been introduced here.

-According to the latest demographic figures available for the Faroes, 48,000 people live in the islands, 19,800 (about 41%) of them in the capital, Tórshavn, and 4,900 in Klaksvík, the country’s second town on the island of Borðoy.
-Population density in the Faroes is 35 people per km², considerably more than Iceland’s three per km² though much less than Denmark’s 124 per km².
-The Faroese are of Scandinavian origin, descendants of Vikings who came originally from southwestern Norway.
-It’s estimated that around 25,000 Faroese now live in Denmark, bringing the total number of speakers of Faroese to around 70,000.
+According to the latest demographic figures available for the Faroes, 49,5544 people live in the islands, approximately 21,000 (about 42%) of them in the capital, Tórshavn, and 4,740 in Klaksvík, the country’s second town on the island of Borðoy.
+Population density in the Faroes is 35 people per km², considerably more than Iceland’s 3 per km² though much less than Denmark’s 124 per km².
+The Faroese are of Scandinavian and Scottish/Irish origin; recent DNA analysis has shown that Y chromosomes, tracing male descent, are 87% Scandinavian (men are predominantly descendants of Vikings who came originally from southwestern Norway), while mitochondrial DNA, tracing female descent, is 84% Scottish or Irish (men seemingly brought women from the British Isles on journeys to the Faroes).
+It’s estimated that around 25,000 Faroese now live in Denmark, bringing the total number of speakers of Faroese to around 75,000.
 Although there are a number of Danes living in the islands, and small numbers of other nationalities, immigration to the Faroes is still relatively small.
 It is not common to see any other skin colour than white in the islands.

 The arts scene in the Faroes is in its infancy.
 The lack of a written language for centuries combined with a subsistence lifestyle meant there was little time left for the finer things in life.
-Culture, as we know it, was essentially limited to the chain dance, which is still going strong today.
+Culture as we know it was essentially limited to the chain dance, which is still going strong today.
 The dancers hold hands to form a chain or ring which moves slowly to the left in a heavy rhythm marked by two double steps to the left and one to the right.
 This form of dancing began in France, where it was known as the branle simple, from where it spread across Europe, eventually reaching the Faroes, now the only place it still exists.
 The singing of the dancers is the only music and the texts used are mainly those of the kvæði – lengthy medieval ballads written in 6/4 time which tell of heroic deeds of the period.
-Although the ballads were never written down, they were passed orally from generation to generation and remained the sole linguistic form of Faroese until the mid 1800s.
+Although the ballads were never written down, they were passed orally from generation to generation.

 It was in this manner, too, that the first Faroese stories were passed on, though once again they were not written down.
 Over the years a number of minor authors and poets came and went, but it was not until the early 20th century, with the acceptance of a standardised written language, that writing began to progress.
 However, it’s the work of William Heinesen, born in Tórshavn in 1900, that really marks the beginning of the Faroese novel.
 Although regarded as one of the Faroes’s greatest writers, Heinesen wrote in Danish rather than Faroese, Danish being considered the language of culture in his day.